 Here is a guide on how to install the SMEV 9222.

 Finally, glue down the kitchen top to the carcass using wood glue.
-Add some sealant where necessary and clamp it down for a few hours to 'seal the deal'
+Add some sealant where necessary and clamp it down for a few hours to seal the deal.

-Step 4: Build the doors
+Step 4: Build the Doors

 The last step is to build the camper van kitchen unit doors.
-Build these in the same manner as the wardrobe: lengths of tongue and groove secured together with horizontal cladding slats on the back.
+Build these in the same manner as for the wardrobe: lengths of tongue and groove secured together with horizontal cladding slats on the back.

 Attach each door to the side furring using two strap hinges.
 Install a door knob on each door.
 I also installed magnetic catches to keep the door shut tight when driving.

-The final step is to install some stripwood (narrow decorative timber) around the edges of each door to make them pop!
+The final step is to install some decorative stripwood around the edges of each door to frame them and make them pop.
+I also made similar doors for the smaller compartments in the campervan kitchen unit.

 Building a kitchen unit yourself can take a lot of time and is quite complex.
 Davanco Designs sell beautiful pre-built kitchen units specifically for campervans.